LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 ## Kestrel configuration setup ##

-Because Kestrel supports a wide array of platforms, it would be a virtue to get it up and running in our development environment.
+Because Kestrel supports a wide array of platforms, it would be beneficial to get it up and running in our development environment.
 If you have it already setup in 2.2.
 Else if you only plan on using IIS you can skip this section.

 Anyway to port Kestrel from 2.2 to 3.0 open `Program.cs` and migrate kestrel configuration to the IHostBuilder class provided by ConfigureWebHostDefaults.